 - 1. In general, there were no signs of slope instabilities, uncontrolled seepage, or erosion of the downstream slopes of the dam.
 The slopes are covered with a combination of riprap and vegetation.
-Vegetation is adequate and was recently mowed before the inspection.
+Vegetation is adequate and was recently moved before the inspection.
 The condition of the riprap appeared sound and there was no displacement of the riprap. [photos 1-4] - 2.
 The slope of the most southern dike is all grassed and in good condition.
 There were no observed signs of instabilities, erosion or seepage [photo 5]. - 3.
 The Pond 1A diversion ditch along the right abutment was in good condition.
 The riprap lining was observed to be in good condition.
-The concrete downchute for the diversion ditch was also in good condition. [photos 6-8]. - 4.
+The concrete downchute for the diversion ditch was also in good condition. [photos 6-7]. - 4.
 The seepage weirs at the reclaim pond were all discharging to some extent.
 All of the flow was clear.
-Weir 5 appeared to have the largest flowrate based on the field measurements. - 5.
+Weir 5 appeared to have the largest flowrate based on the field measurements [photo 8]. - 5.
 The right abutment area is cleared of brush within 25 feet of the dam embankment, except for a short section near the toe. [photo 9] - 6.
 The seepage collection sump was operational at the time of the inspection.
 The majority of the seepage was flowing in from the left segment of the system.
-All of the flow appeared clear.
-There is significant precipitate at the ends of both inlet pipes. - 7.
+All of the flow appeared clear. - 7.
 The surface area of the impoundment has been capped and covered.
 The vegetative growth is good over the entire surface. [photos 10-13] - 8.
-Surface drainage appears adequate but there is still evidence of poor drainage at the inlet of the south swale into the east diversion ditch [photo 14] - 9.
+Surface drainage appears adequate and there is no evidence of poor drainage at the inlet of the south swale into the east diversion ditch [photo 14] - 9.
 No erosion along any of the surface water drainage swales and ditches was observed. - 10.
-There was no observed flow at Weir 4 at the time of this inspection. - 11.
 Pond 1B diversion ditch system and collection basin appeared to be in good condition.
-No debris was observed in the collection basin [photos 15-16].
+No debris was observed in the collection basin [photos 15-16]. - 11.
+The interior slopes of the reclaim pond appeared stable and there was no displacement of the riprap cover or erosion of the grassed slopes [photo 17]. - 12.
+Mineralization on some of the seepage collection sump pipes were removed per last inspection report recommendation.